-3.2.
-Joint Monte Carlo Inversion and the Posterior Distribution
+3.2 Joint Monte Carlo inversion and the posterior distribution

-[18] Once the data are prepared and the prior model space is determined, we follow Shen et al. [2013b] and perform a Markov Chain Monte Carlo process to compute the posterior distribution.
+Once the data are prepared and the prior model space is determined, we follow Shen et al. [2013b] and perform a Markov Chain Monte Carlo inversion.
 At each location, we consider at least 100,000 trial models in which the search is guided by the Metropolis algorithm.
-Models are accepted into the posterior distribution or rejected according to the square root of the reduced χ^2 value.
-A model m is accepted if $\chi(m) > \chi{min} + 0.5$, where χ{min} is the χ value of the best fitting model.
-After the inversion, the misfit to the Rayleigh wave dispersion curve has a χ{min} value less than 1 for all the stations.
-Discussion of the fit to receiver function data is presented later in section 4.7 in the context of determining whether the piecewise smooth parameterization that we use is sufficient to model receiver functions.
+Models are accepted into the posterior distribution or rejected according to the square root of the reduced $\chi^2$ value.
+A model m is accepted if $\chi(m) > \chi{min} + 0.5$ , where $\chi{min}$ is the $\chi$ value of the best fitting model.
+After the inversion, the misfit to the Rayleigh wave dispersion curve has a $\chi{min}$ value less than 1 for all the stations.
+For receiver function data, $\chi{min}$ is less than 1 for more than 95% of the stations.
+At six stations, $\chi{min} > 1$ for the receiver functions: At two of these stations, multiple arrivals in the receiver function of further layers in the crust.
+The other four stations lie near the boundaries of our study region where the receiver functions are of lower quality.

-[19] The principal output of the joint inversion at each station is the posterior distribution of models that satisfy the receiver function and surface wave dispersion data within tolerances that depend on the ability to fit the data and data uncertainties as discussed in the preceding paragraph.
+The principal output of the joint inversion at each station is the posterior distribution of models that satisfy the receiver function and surface wave dispersion data within tolerances that depend on the ability to fit the data and data uncertainties as discussed in the preceding paragraph.
 The statistical properties of the posterior distribution quantify model errors.
-In particular, the mean and standard deviation (interpreted as model uncertainty) of the accepted model ensemble are computed from the posterior distribution represents both information from the data and prior constraints imposed on the inversion.
+In particular, the mean and standard deviation (interpreted as model uncertainty) of the accepted model ensemble are computed from the posterior distribution at each depth within the model.

-[20] Figure 4 presents posterior distributions for crustal thickness for six example stations as red histograms.
-Compared with the prior distributions (white histograms), the posterior distributions narrow significantly at five of the six stations, meaning that at these stations crustal thickness is fairly tightly constrained ($\sigma < 2 \text{ km}$) with a clear Moho Ps conversion in the receiver function (Figure 3).
-The exception is station SPMN (Figure 3b) in the northern MCR where there is a weak Moho Ps conversion, but model uncertainty increases proportionally ($\sigma > 5 \text{ km}$).
-In the six examples presented in Figure 4, crustal thickness ranges from about

-35 to 48 km.
-Over the entire region of study, crustal thickness has a mean value of 44.8 km and an average 1σ uncertainty of about 3.3 km.
+Figure 4 shows posterior distributions for crustal thickness for the example stations as red histograms.
+Compared with the prior distributions (white histograms), the posterior distributions narrow significantly at five of the six stations, meaning that at these stations crustal thickness is fairly tightly constrained ( $\sigma < 2$ km) with a clear Moho Ps conversion in the receiver function (Fig. 3a).
+The exception is station SPMN (Fig. 3b) in the northern MCR where there is a weak Moho Ps conversion ( $\sigma > 5$ km).
+In the six examples presented in Figure 4, crustal thickness ranges from about 35 to 48 km.
+Over the entire region of study, crustal thickness has a mean value of 44.8 km and an average 1 $\sigma$ uncertainty of about 3.3 km.

-[21] Inversion results for the six example stations are shown in Figure 5.
-The clear Moho with small depth uncertainty at station E33A reflects the strong Moho Ps signal in the back-azimuth averaged receiver function (Figure 3a).
-Both the Rayleigh wave dispersion and the receiver function are fit well at this station (Figure 3a).
-In contrast, at station SPMN (Figure 5b) a gradient Moho appears in the model because the receiver function does not have a clear Moho Ps conversion (Figure 3b).
+Inversion results for the six example stations are shown in Figure 5.
+The clear Moho with small depth uncertainty at station E33A reflects the strong Moho Ps signal in the back-azimuth averaged receiver function (Fig. 3a).
+Both the Rayleigh wave dispersion and the receiver function are fit well at this station (Fig. 3a).
+In contrast, at station SPMN (Fig. 5b) a gradient Moho appears in the model because the receiver function does not have a clear Ps conversion (Fig. 3b).